 Legal Guidance from Our Certified Workers' Compensation Specialists

 Were you injured on the job in Philadelphia?
 You may be entitled to workers' compensation benefits within as little as 7 days of missed worked!
 In order to ensure that you receive the benefits you deserve, work with a lawyer who can help you follow the proper protocol for filing in Pennsylvania.
-A Philadelphia certified specialist in workers' compensation from Fenner & Boles is here to assist.
+A Philadelphia certified specialist in workers' compensation from The Boles Firm is here to assist.

 Quick facts you need to know about filing for workers' compensation: